cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     While the `Cluster` is in recovery mode, no changes to the database, including the catalog, are permitted.
 This restriction includes any role overrides, which are deferred until the `Cluster` transitions to primary.
-    During this phase, users remain as defined in the source cluster.
+    During the recovery phase, roles remain as defined in the source cluster.

 The example below configures the `app` database with the owner `app` and the password stored in the provided secret `app-secret`, following the